adrn/dropoutput/README.md

 # Acknowledgements

-This code was inspired by [this blogpost](http://pascalbugnion.net/blog/ipython-notebooks-and-git.html).
+This code was inspired by [this blog post](http://pascalbugnion.net/blog/ipython-notebooks-and-git.html).